 Economists typically divide macroeconomics into three categories: leading, lagging, or coincident.
-Leading indicators pertain to future events.
-In other words, where the market is going.
+Leading indicators pertain to future events, such as where the market is going.

-Meanwhile, coincident indicators occur at the same time as the event and signal the market conditions today.
+Meanwhile, coincident indicators occur simultaneously with the event and signal today’s market conditions.
 Lastly, lagging indicators follow after an event.
 Therefore, lagging indicators confirm patterns, while leading indicators speculate trends.

 Two types of market conditions are ranging and trending.

 A ranging market goes sideways for the most part.
-It goes up a little and down a little without really moving past support or resistance levels.
+It goes slightly up and down without moving past support or resistance levels.

 Therefore, until something sparks the market, it travels within a channel of support and resistance boundaries.
-Once a range finally enters the breakout stage, large volatile moves may occur.
+Large volatile moves may occur once a range finally enters the breakout stage.
 Additionally, these initial moves may be quite unpredictable.

 When the price is going in one direction, the market is trending.
 If the price is rising, then it’s an uptrend.
 An uptrend exhibits higher highs and higher lows.